 Agreed that a yard can never have enough, but wondering when to plant lavender?

 Throughout summer, this ancient herb is a mass of blue-purple blooms.
 It hums with contented bees and flutters with butterflies, and the reviving aroma of the flowers and foliage scents the air.
 Then, during the cold months, this useful evergreen shrub provides structure and silver-green color.

-Knowing how to grow and care for lavender is key, of course, but to benefit from all its assets this summer it’s also vital to plant lavender at the right time, and our guide has the essentials.
+Knowing how to grow lavender is key, of course, but to benefit from all its assets this summer it’s also vital to plant lavender at the right time, and our guide has the essentials.

 When to plant lavender